Data can be entered on Form Steps, but what about entering data on a standard production step?

 In order to cut down on the number of steps and routing options an operator must go through, it is often easier to enter data within an instructions step, rather than a separate Form Step.
 The following will display how to initiate a data entry field, or Input Widget, onto any app step.

-Creating A Variable to Store User Input
+Creating A Widget to Store User Input

-Once your variable is made, Select the Input option on the Toolbar:
+Select the Input option on the Toolbar:

 Once selected, you will have the following options: